-The above image is from the Palo Alto Weekly March 23, 2012 edition about my current show at the Anita Seipp Gallery, Castilleja School.
-Article writer is Karla Kane, Editor Rebecca Wallace, and the photographer is Veronica Weber.
+The above image is from the Palo Alto Weekly March 23, 2012 edition about my show at the Anita Seipp Gallery, Castilleja School.
+The article writer is Karla Kane, Editor Rebecca Wallace, and the photographer is Veronica Weber.
 Download PaloAltoWeekly3.23.12PDF

 This post was updated on March 12, 2022.